 Set your Fears Aside

 It makes sense that older people may “think” they’re too old to exercise or are too worried they might hurt themselves.
-Older people may be afraid to push their body to the limit for fear of injury or health troubles – or just not being able to live up to their personal expectations.
+Older people may be afraid to push their bodies to the limit for fear of injury or health troubles – or just not being able to live up to their expectations.

 The fact is, age shouldn’t stop you.
 Age in itself is NOT a reason to avoid cycling.
 If you believe you can do it and get approval from your local physician, then go ahead and enjoy your training.